FREE ITEM

 [PL 3]

-An Australian version of the Steyr AUG (Armee-Universal-Gewehr) which was extensively modernized during the 21st Century.
-Around 2050, the weapon was widely exported to NATO countries, including the United States, resulting in it becoming the backbone of certain Early Militia regiments during the twilight days of the NEU.
-Popular for its compact size that results in the weapon excelling in close quarters, it is rumored that it inspired the NEU's bullpup doctrine, being fairly similar to the SR-57.
-The rifle is also compatible with a "Para" conversion, chambered in 9x19mm or 5.7x28mm NEU.
+An Australian version of the Steyr AUG (Armee-Universal-Gewehr), which was extensively modernized during the 21st Century.
+Around 2050, the weapon was widely exported to NATO countries, including the United States, resulting in it becoming the backbone of many Early Militia regiments during the twilight days of the NEU.
+Popular for its compact size that results in the weapon excelling in close quarters, the EF-90 is rumored to be the inspiration for the NEU's bullpup doctrine owing to its similarities to the SR-57.
+The rifle also has a compact paratrooper variant, chambered in 9x19mm or 5.7x28mm NEU.

 BASE TOOL: K59SB